chandrikapanse/eu_isds_research_assistant/README.md

 ## Limitations

-- **Citation accuracy is improved but not guaranteed** — outputs must be verified against primary sources before any client-facing or court-bound use.
+- **Citation accuracy is improved but not guaranteed.** Outputs must be verified against primary sources before any client-facing or court-bound use.
-- **Not for confidential or privileged material** — queries are transmitted to a third-party API, which may carry legal-professional-privilege risk.
+- **Not for confidential or privileged material.** Queries are transmitted to a third-party API, which may carry legal-professional-privilege risk.
 - **Formatting and length discipline is imperfect** on the smaller generation model used here.